hlship/sanddancer-dialog/README.md

 - You can now `light webs` or `burn webs` (but still need courage)
 - Prevent player from tuning or switching off radio while talking with voice
 - Prevent player from wandering into desert the first time before being ready
+- Prevent player from returning to desert until temptation scene
+- Prevent player from returning to desert after coyotes offer
+- Before entering desert, turn on the flashlight if held
+- Prevent entering the desert during the rainstorm scene

 ### v4 -- 27 Sep 2020